THOUGHTS & COMMENTS

 It's one thing when we look back on those times of lost opportunity; it's quite another to realize that we still continue to do the very same thing.
 No longer in ignorance do we follow our fear of being looked down on by others rather than follow our heart; we now do the very same thing with full knowledge of what we are doing, and the possible consequences of the same.

 Yet it is happening here, now, and every day.
 But of course you and I do not put ourselves on the firing line where we have to face the slings and arrows of the enemy.
-We hide behind the safety of our doors and our fellowship of like-minded people.
+We hide behind the safety of our doors and our fellowship with like-minded people.